Update: The number of refugees who have fled South Sudan for Uganda has now reached 1 million, according to the UN.

 The road to war

-The news was greeted with jubilation: after decades of conflict in Sudan between the Arab-dominated north and the predominantly Christian, black south, South Sudan had won independence.
+The news was greeted with jubilation: after decades of conflict in Sudan between the Arab-dominated north and the predominantly Christian, black south, South Sudan won independence in 2011.
 An overwhelming majority – over 98% – of South Sudanese supported the move, hoping it would put an end to Africa’s longest civil war.

 Not even five years later, events took a dark turn.
 “I shared the world’s exhilaration in 2011 as South Sudan celebrated independence from Sudan and became the world’s newest nation.
 But now it’s difficult not to feel despair,” New York Times journalist Nicholas Kristof wrote recently.